 You can serve Corned Beef and Cabbage any day but if it’s St. Patrick’s Day, it’s mandatory.
-It’s really Corned Beef with Cabbage, Turnips, Potatoes and Carrots so it’s a complete meal.
+This is really Corned Beef with Cabbage, Turnips, Potatoes and Carrots so it’s a complete meal.
 You can buy a corned beef brisket sealed in a bag of brine so half the work is already done for you.
 All that’s left to do is boiling and chopping.
 It’s that easy!

 You might be wondering what exactly is a corned beef brisket.
 The brisket part is a tough and chewy cut of beef.
 The corned part isn’t anything to do with corn actually, it’s simply a brine of water, salt and spices.
 And when I say salt, I mean salt and lots of it, so using a salt free or salt reduced broth is highly recommended.
 But I’m getting ahead of myself.Jump to Recipe